Privacy statement

 4. Data security

 We take appropriate and suitable technical and organizational measures to ensure data protection and, in particular, data security.
 However, despite such measures, the processing of personal data on the Internet can always have security gaps.
-We can therefore not guarantee absolute data security.
+We ensure that such adequate protection is in place to protect your data from misuse, as well as to generally store your personal data securely internally at our company in electronic and physical form to protect it from unauthorized access, improper use or disclosure, unauthorized modification or unlawful destruction or accidental loss.

 Access to our online offer takes place via transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
 Most browsers mark transport encryption with a padlock in the address bar.